AKincel18/Submarines-game/README.md

 # Submarines-game
-Game which player must sink all enemy submarines
+Game which player must sink all enemy submarines.
+Technology: cpp and Allegro5